List of DC Comics characters: D: Doctor Chaos

 In the Earth-1 universe, Professor Lewis Lang and his assistant Burt Belker discover a helmet in the Valley of Ur in Mesopotamia that is identical to the helmet on Earth-2 except for its blue color.
 This helmet contains a Lord of Chaos that possesses Burt and turns him into the sorcerer Doctor Chaos, whose costume is identical to Doctor Fate's except for a reversed color scheme.
 Superboy confronts Doctor Chaos and removes the helmet from Burt, jettisoning it into space.

-A new version of Doctor Chaos later appeared briefly in the Justice League of America 2018 series within the main DC Comics Universe.
-This version is aligned with the Lords of Chaos outfitted in garb similar to Doctor Fate except for a reverse color scheme much like the Earth-1 version.
-Acting as a protector of the Lords of Chaos's base of operations, the Chaos Realm, he appears when the Justice League's mystical villain, Queen of Fables, attempts to escape her imprisonment.
-He is swiftly killed by the Queen of Fables and escapes the Chaos Realm.
-The identity of the person behind Doctor Chaos remains unknown.
+A new version of Doctor Chaos appears in Justice League of America (2018) as an ally of the Lords of Chaos.